daveberning/daveberning.io/_posts/2017-12-29-creating-alias-for-package-imports-in-react.md

       'react-native': 'react-native-web'
     },

 I also like to add alias' to some commonly used node_modules as well.
-For my projects, I usually create an alias for [Bulma](https://bulma.io/), the Flexbox CSS framework.
+For my projects, I usually create an alias for [Bulma](https://bulma.io/), the Flexbox CSS framework. **Note**: your alias doesn't have to start with or a '@'; it be can anything you want.

     'bulma': path.resolve('node_modules/bulma/css/bulma.css')